adarachel/adarachel/README.md

 <br><br>
 I'm currently enrolled in the 2022/2023 ‘Full-Stack Web Development’ program at [Microverse](https://www.microverse.org/), where I'm sharpening my skills, collaborating with other passionate developers, and working on exciting projects.
 <br><br>
-When I'm not at the keyboard, you can find me reading a good book, listening to a podcast, cooking, or all three :)
+When I'm not at the keyboard, you can find me reading a good book, listening to a podcast or both :)

 <br>:pushpin: I am actively seeking my next software development position.
 I am open to remote roles and also open to relocation.
 Please reach me via email at <a href="mailto:adarachelofficial@gmail.com">adarachelofficial@gmail.com</a>.
 <br><br>